01 of 09

 - 6 ounces of a light oil like almond, jojoba, sunflower or grapeseed

 - 18 ounces of white or turbinado sugar (a nice natural brown sugar with larger crystals than white sugar)

 - approx. 60 drops of fragrance or essential oil

 - large measuring cups

-- a mold of some sort to mold the cubes in - a small soap mold or a soap mold that you can cut the "bars" in several pieces, an ice cube tray, silicone muffin or candy molds, or, like we're using here, mini muffin tins
+- a mold of some sort to mold the cubes in - a small soap mold or a soap mold that you can cut the "bars" in several pieces, an ice cube tray, silicone muffin or candy molds, or mini muffin tins

 02 of 09

 The first thing to do is melt the melt and pour soap base.